 Description / Price

-Made of high-quality stainless steel AISI 316, 130 mm long smooth M8 shaft, with clamping head and M10 grub screw, hexagon flange nut, thrust washer with laminated gasket and special dowel.
-The head is also available separately.
+Made of high-grade stainless steel A4, 130 mm long smooth M8 shaft, with clamping head and M10 grub screw, hexagon flange nut, thrust washer with laminated seal and special rawl plug/anchor.
+The head is also available separately. >>>Price.

-Own production "Made in Germany" (Saxony), head from Saxony, shaft and disc from North Rhine-Westphalia, plugs from Baden-Württemberg, small parts are imported from Asia.
+Fassadengrün's own production-- Made in Germany (Saxony): head from Saxony, shaft and disc from North Rhine-Westphalia, plugs from Baden-Württemberg, small parts are imported from Asia.